ReMarket-SE2/webapp/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

+## 🔄 CI/CD Pipeline

+This project uses GitHub Actions for Continuous Integration and Deployment:

+### Pull Request Validation

+All pull requests to the `main` or `master` branches trigger an automated validation workflow that:

+1. Sets up the environment with Node.js and pnpm
+2. Installs dependencies with optimized caching
+3. Runs linting (`pnpm lint`)
+4. Builds the application (`pnpm build`)
+5. Blocks merging if any of these steps fail

+This ensures that only high-quality code that passes all checks can be merged into the main branches.

+To see the workflow configuration, check the `.github/workflows/pull-request.yml` file.

 ## 🧪 Testing